 “What does Equity Carve Out mean?
-What’s the idea behind the concept of this, what are the effects?
+What’s the idea behind the concept of this, and what are the effects?
 What are its advantages & disadvantages?
 What are the points to consider before exercising the option of this option?”.
 This article gives a quick insight into the topic of Equity Carve-Outs.

 Before understanding all the above, we need first to consider what Equity Carve-Outs is all about?

-What is Equity Carve Out?
+What is Equity Carve-Out?

 Moreover, the majority stake in that newly created company remains with the main company, thereby making the new entity a subsidiary of the primary concern.
 Therefore, thru equity carve-outs, a part of the existing business is divested.
 The concept of partial sell-off gives this reorganization a complex structure.